-The major issue may be that because of your size and newness, the absence of liquidity and the lack of established credit; a foreign supplier may only offer paid in advance or COD to your company because of the perceived risk involved.
+The primary issue may be that of your size and newness, the lack of liquidity, and the lack of established credit.
+A foreign supplier may only offer paid in advance or COD to your company because of the perceived risk involved.
 However, this mistrust can work both ways, as you cannot personally know this supplier.
-That said, trust that the company will export your merchandise in good quality, the right quantity, at the agreed price and on time.
-It is because of these trust-related issues that WIP Funding will act as an intermediary.
-This is between you, the importer, and your exporter.
-WIP FUnding will facilitate the process of international trade through letters of credit.
+That said, trust that the company will export your merchandise in sound quality, the right quantity, at the agreed price, and on time.
+It is because of these trust-related issues that a factor will serve as an intermediary.
+Import Financing is between you, the importer, and your exporter.
+The factoring company will expedite the process of international trade through letters of credit.

-In this case, a letter of credit is a legal document that creates an agreement between you, the importer, and your international exporter, regarding payment.
-In essence, WIP Funding agrees to use our resources for the exporter, for the specific transaction.
-This allows your company to have established credit, and thus trust, in an area where your business may not have prior experience.
+In this case, a letter of credit is a legal document that constitutes an agreement between you, the importer, and your international exporter, regarding payment.
+In essence, the factor agrees to use our resources for the exporter, for the specific transaction.
+The letter of credit allows your company to have established credit and thus trust, in an area where your business may not have prior experience.

-A Deferred Credits is considered a compromise, as the exporter gets paid at a reasonable time and you have some proof that your merchandise is en route.
+A Deferred Credits is considered a compromise, as the exporter gets paid at a reasonable time, and you have some proof that your merchandise is en route.
 The Deferred Credit is when you agree to pay your exporter sometime after the shipping has been submitted.
-Generally 90 days from the paperwork or even a certain amount of days after you see the product.
+Payment is generally 90 days from the paperwork or even a certain number of days after you see the product.
 The Deferred Credit can provide extra liquidity, as well.